ToposInstitute/RelationalThinking-Book/_sources/chp7-dpo.md

 </br>

-The first match is an injective morphism whereas the second one isn't
+The first match is an injective morphism whereas the second one isn't.

 Let us strengthen our understanding!